 Do you struggle to see the value of marketing?

-Maybe you feel that it’s just a bunch of advertising, old school brochures, and ridiculously large media buys.
+Maybe you feel that it’s just a bunch of advertising, old-school brochures, and ridiculously large media buys.
 Or maybe you're questioning how many people it actually brings in the door.
-So you choose to do marketing the way you’ve always done it (...or avoided doing it) and you don’t venture out any further than that, because you just can’t wrap your brain around why it’s worth the extra dough.
+So you choose to do marketing the way you’ve always done it (...or avoid doing it), and you don’t venture out any further than that, because you can’t wrap your brain around why it’s worth the extra dough.